 Nike has its own travelling brand ambassadors who go by their own specific titles – an ambassador or salesperson is known as an ‘Ekin’, which is ‘Nike’ backwards.

 40. Doesn’t have the same ring to it…

 The company’s name was very nearly ‘Dimension 6’, and it may very well have been, had Phil Knight had his way!
 Ultimately, ‘Nike’ won out.

 41. Nike Golf was running long before Tiger.

 Nike Golf is a branch of the company which famously took off in 1996 after the company signed the legendary Tiger Woods.
 However, the golf side of apparel has been running strong for the company since 1984.

 The director of Nike’s International Basketball division, George Raveling, holds a unique piece of history – Martin Luther King Jr provided him with the original typed script of his ‘I Have a Dream Speech’!

-Do you know any interesting, strange or fun facts about Nike that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Nike?
+Share them in the comments below!